-- One original hard copy of the application, tabbed and bound, including all attachments other than financial statements (which shall be included in the electronic application). - A CD or thumb drive that includes one complete electronic application (with Combined Funders Application, HTF Supplemental Application and King County Supplemental Application) that meets the following: - o CD or thumb drive is clearly labeled with the applicant and project name. - Attachments under each Tab should be placed in a separate folder labeled with the Tab number. - The Project Workbook must be in Excel format with linked sheets unlocked and formulas visible. - o Narrative responses must be in Word format. - Attachments must be in PDF format.
+- One complete electronic application (with Combined Funders Application, ARCH Supplemental Application, HTF Supplemental Application and King County Supplemental Application) that meets the following: - Attachments under each Tab should be placed in a separate folder labeled with the Tab number. - The Project Workbook must be in Excel format with linked sheets unlocked and formulas visible. - o Narrative responses must be in Word format. - Attachments must be in PDF format.